neumino/neumino.github.io/movies.md

-### Chemical Hearts
+### Tenet
-*Released on 2020-08-21, vote average 8.1*
+*Released on 2020-08-22, vote average 7.6*

-A high school transfer student finds a new passion when she begins to work on the school&#39;s newspaper.
+Armed with only one word - Tenet - and fighting for the survival of the entire world, the Protagonist journeys through a twilight world of international espionage on a mission that will unfold in something beyond real time.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eEWLDqLdP0A?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LdOM0x0XDMo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>